rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 }
 ```

-> NOTE:
-> The actual implementation can be found in
+> The full implementation can be found in
 > [`compiler/rustc_query_system/src/dep_graph/graph.rs`][try_mark_green]

 Using red-green marking we can avoid the devastating cumulative effect of